jessebmurray/polygenic/README.md

 # polygenic
 This is the repository of the tree-problem project.
-I've recently started work on assessing my proposed model with the [Galton height dataset](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/T0HSJ1).
-I'm working on writing a paper in latex for journal submission.
+I recently compared my proposed model with the [Galton height dataset](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/T0HSJ1) (R^2 = 0.81).
+I'm beginning to start work on writing a paper in latex for journal submission.

 ## How to use